 This is the area that we are most passionate about – it is always better / easier /smarter to prevent back damage rather than to try and fix it after the event.
 So once again, we look to muscle tone, flexibility, and correct posture as the key components of a healthy back.

 There are many researchers currently looking at ways to improve these factors through lifestyle changes.
 One set of recommendations that has gained a lot of attention over the last few years is NEAT (non-exercise activity thermogenesis).
 Developed by Dr John Levine from the Mayo Clinic, NEAT research shows that people can improve their overall health (including back health) through some small, achievable daily actions.

 Here is an easy to read caution about the reality of sedentary lifestyles by Chris Kresser (a well known health blogger).
 There are a handful of new, innovative products that use cutting edge technology to act as posture correctors before the damage is done.
 The one that we rate very highly is the LUMO Lift.
 It uses electronics to train you into a better posture over time.

 This is a question that seems to crop up from time to time.
 Firstly, we at PostureSorted believe that a healthy back is an active back.
 If a posture corrector or back brace restricts your movement too much, then yes, we believe it may hurt your back health by 1) reducing your flexibility, and 2) leading to reduced muscle tone.

 When we review a particular product, we take into account the degree of restriction versus the support offered, and if the balance seems wrong, we will say so.
-Some more “restrictive” braces are still useful if the user makes sure that they limit the amount of time it is worn.
+Some more “restrictive” braces are still useful if you make sure that you limit the amount of time you wear it.
 An example would be having to return to work, but still needing healing to occur.